Legal Frameworks, Data Conventions and Access Controls Animate eCX Trust Architecture

 Anti Phishing Working Group

-APWG’s eCrime Exchange (eCX), the world’s oldest and most trusted repository designed specifically for the exchange of machine-event data related to cybercrime, owes its longevity and global acceptance to its multi-dimensional trust architecture
+APWG’s eCrime Exchange (eCX), the oldest and most trusted repository designed specifically to exchange machine event data about common cybercrime events such as phishing, owes a good deal of its longevity and global acceptance to its multi-dimensional trust architecture

 APWG has spent decades refining and updating a precisely relevant contractual framework that allows cybercrime event data exchange to execute programmatically (among usually non-correspondent parties) while defining and managing attendant risks to submitters and to data consumers.